 Fredrik Carlsson is a professor in the Department of Economics, University of Gothenburg.
 He received his PhD form University of Gothenburg in 1999.
 His main research interest is on the interface between behavioral and environmental economics.
 In particular exploring aspects such as social preferences, norms, and fairness concerns for cooperation and resource conservation.
 He is a co-editor at Journal of Environmental Economics and Management.

-Vincenzo Carrieri is Associate Professor of Public Economics at the "Magna Graecia" University of Catanzaro.
+Vincenzo Carrieri is a full Professor of Public Economics at the University of Calabria.
+Before, he he was an Associate Professor of Public Economics at the "Magna Graecia" University of Catanzaro.
 He received his PhD from University of Calabria and a PhD specialization in Health Economics and Policy from the Swiss School of Public Health (SSPH+) in 2008.
 He is affiliated researcher at the Health, Econometrics and Data Group (HEDG) of the University of York.
 His main research interests are in the fields of health economics, income inequality and applied microeconometrics.
 He published his contributions among others in the Journal of Health Economics, Health Economics, Health Policy, Oxford Bulletin of Economics and Statistics and Oxford Economic Papers.

 Alecia Cassidy is an environmental and energy economist whose research interests also include real estate, transportation, and urban economics.
 She has been an Assistant Professor at the University of Alabama in the Economics, Finance, and Legal Studies Department since 2018.
 She received Ph.D. at University of Michigan.
 The goal of her research agenda is twofold.
 First, she analyzes policies relating to energy and the environment, aiming to understand their efficacy.
 Second, she endeavors to contribute to the understanding of consumer behavior and preferences.
 Her research interests include Applied Econometrics, Energy, Environmental and Resource Economics and Urban Economics.

-Vincent Chandler is assistant professor at Saint Mary`s University.
+Vincent Chandler is an assistant professor at the industrial relations department at the Université du Québec en Outaouais.
+Previously, he was an assistant professor at Saint Mary`s University.
 He completed his doctoral studies at Queen`s University.
 His research focuses on topics in applied public, health and labour economics and has been published in Small Business Economics, Economics of Education Review and Canadian Public Policy.

 Bruce Chapman is a founding member of the RWI Research Network